NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ### Routing

-Express JS allows the user to use Routing to define the URLs to separate webpages by configuring the ending of a URL, which will allow the application to respond to a HTTP request method, with each route being able to have multiple request methods, which have separate functionality, and executed when the URL is matched.
+Express JS allows the user to use routing to define URLs to separate webpages by configuring the ending of a URL, the application then responds to a HTTP request method, with each route being able to have multiple request methods, which have separate functionality, and executed when the URL is matched.

 ```js
     app.post('/add', (req, res) =>{